Children’s Mental Health

 - How to reduce anxiety in students and young people

 This hugely informative, far-reaching webinar with Gareth Hughes gives you essential new information and fast effective techniques to lower anxiety levels and unblock thinking in students of any age

 - How to support teenagers through the stress of starting university life

 This hugely helpful and informative webinar – aimed at parents/carers, students, teachers and counsellors – contains some of the best advice available for anxious students and their loved ones.

 Human Givens College offers several excellent courses where you can learn much more about how to help children and youngsters.

 On the face of it, choosing to harm our own bodies seems totally irrational, but in her HG training day Overcoming Self-harm: how to reduce and prevent self-harming behaviours, HG trained NHS therapist Emily Gajewski explains the fascinating logic behind the act, as the body’s natural hormone release following injury soothes, comforts and distracts from the ongoing sources of stress in the young person’s life.
-Next available course date: 5 May (London) – learn more.
+Learn more.